A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Introduction

+In this paper, Steinhaus figures are viewed as finite \textit{multisets} in $\Zn$, that are sets in $\Zn$ for which repeated elements are allowed.
+A finite multiset $M$ in $\Zn$ corresponds to a function $\m_M:\Zn\longrightarrow\N$, the \textit{multiplicity function} associated with $M$, which assigns its multiplicity in $M$ to each element of $\Zn$.
+The \textit{cardinality} of $M$, denoted by $|M|$, is the number of elements of $M$ counted with multiplicity, that is the non-negative integer $|M|=\sum_{x\in\Zn}\m_M(x)$.

 Now, let $S_m=(a_0,\ldots,a_{m-1})$ be a finite sequence of length $m\geq1$ in $\Zn$.
-The \textit{Steinhaus triangle} $\nabla S_m$, associated with $S_m$, is the collection of all the iterated derived sequences of $S_m$, that is the finite orbit $\nabla S_m=\mathcal{O}_{S_m}=\{S_m,\partial S_m,\ldots,\partial^{m-1}S_m\}$.
+The \textit{Steinhaus triangle} $\nabla S_m$ associated with $S_m$ is the collection of all the iterated derived sequences of $S_m$, that is the finite orbit $\nabla S_m=\mathcal{O}_{S_m}=\{S_m,\partial S_m,\ldots,\partial^{m-1}S_m\}$.
 Namely, it is the multiset in $\Zn$ defined by

-The triangle $\nabla S_m$ is said to be of \textit{order} $m$, since the set of all the Steinhaus triangles associated with a sequence of length $m$ constitutes a $\Zn-$module of rank $m$.
-For every positive integer $m$, a Steinhaus triangle of order $m$ has a cardinality of $\binom{m+1}{2}$.
-These triangles have been named in honor of H. Steinhaus, who proposed this construction, for the binary case $\Z/2\Z$, in his book on elementary mathematical problems \cite{Steinhaus1963}.
-The \textit{Steinhaus trapezoid} $ST(S_m,h)$, of order $m$ and of height $h$, with $1\leq h\leq m$, is the collection of the $h$ first derived sequences of $S_m$, that is,
+We shall say that the triangle $\nabla S_m$ is of \textit{order} $m$.
+A Steinhaus triangle of order $m$ has cardinality $\binom{m+1}{2}$.
+These triangles have been named in honor of H.~Steinhaus, who proposed this construction, for the binary case $\Z/2\Z$, in his book on elementary mathematical problems \cite{Steinhaus1963}.
+The \textit{Steinhaus trapezoid} $\ST(S_m,h)$ of order $m$ and of height $h$, with $1\leq h\leq m$, is the collection of the first $h$ derived sequences of $S_m$, that is,

-A Steinhaus trapezoid of order $m$ and of height $h$ has a cardinality of $h(2m-h+1)/2$.
-Now, let $S_{2m-1}=(a_0,\ldots,a_{2m-2})$ be a finite sequence of length $2m-1$ in $\Zn$.
-The \textit{generalized Pascal triangle} (or \textit{Pascal triangle} for short) $\Delta S_{2m-1}$, associated with $S_{2m-1}$, is the triangle of height $m$, built from the top to the base, appearing in the center of the Steinhaus triangle $\nabla S_{2m-1}$.
+A Steinhaus trapezoid of order $m$ and of height $h$ has cardinality $h(2m-h+1)/2$.
+Now, let $S_{2m-1}=(a_0,\ldots,a_{2m-2})$ be a finite sequence of length $2m-1\geq1$ in $\Zn$.
+The \textit{generalized Pascal triangle} (or \textit{Pascal triangle} for short) $\Delta S_{2m-1}$ associated with $S_{2m-1}$ is the triangle of height $m$, built from the top to the base, appearing in the center of the Steinhaus triangle $\nabla S_{2m-1}$.
 Namely, it is the multiset in $\Zn$ defined by

-Obviously, the generalized Pascal triangle associated with the sequence $(0,\ldots,0,1,0,\ldots,0)$ of length $2m-1$ in $\Zn$, the sequence of zeros with the central term equal to $1$, corresponds with the $m$ first rows of the standard Pascal triangle modulo $n$.
-A Pascal triangle of order $2m-1$ has a cardinality of $\binom{m+1}{2}$.
-The \textit{Pascal trapezoid} $PT(S_{2m-1},h)$, of order $2m-1$ and of height $h$, is the collection of the $h$ last rows of the Pascal triangle $\Delta S_{2m-1}$, that is,
+Obviously, the generalized Pascal triangle associated with the sequence of length $2m-1$ with a $1$ in the middle and $0$ elsewhere corresponds to the first $m$ rows of the standard Pascal triangle modulo $n$.
+A Pascal triangle of order $2m-1$ has cardinality $\binom{m+1}{2}$.
+The \textit{Pascal trapezoid} $\PT(S_{2m-1},h)$ of order $2m-1$ and of height $h$ is the collection of the last $h$ rows of the Pascal triangle $\Delta S_{2m-1}$, that is,